 ‘Tis the season to be shopping, and most of your members are probably frantically shopping for last-minute presents with holiday loans they have received from you, their credit union.
 But making sure that your members have enough money to buy those gifts is only a fraction of what they should be concerned with during this holiday season.
 We have worked with credit unions for almost 40 years now and we love helping them with their members, so here we look at some credit union members’ fraud alert tips to help you keep them out of trouble this season.

 For example, your long-time member Stacy’s phone dings in the middle of a crisp winter day to let her know that she has just received a Facebook Messenger notification.
 Glancing at her phone, she sees that a message was just received from a “Mr. John David,” and he is letting her in the know on a “Big Secret” $250 gift card giveaway Walmart is having for Black Friday.
-Jumping into action, Stacy quickly clicks on the link for the giveaway, and as the site pulls up, it asks Stacy some basic information about herself to enter.
+Jumping into action, Stacy quickly clicks on the link for the giveaway, and as the site pulls up, it asks Stacy for some basic information about herself to enter.
 (Her name, address, phone, email, last 4 of social, etc.) “Well… it only makes sense to enter this information, because how else are they going to get hold of me and prove who I am in case I win?!”
 Stacy ponders to herself.
 Trustingly, she decides to input her personal information and with one swift click of a “submit” button the giveaway entry has been sent to “Walmart.”
 Weeks go by and Black Friday has come and gone, and Stacy has long but forgotten about that Walmart Gift Card Giveaway, because “What were the chances of me winning anyway…” she says to herself.
 Meanwhile, Stacy’s phone dings again but this time it is not from friendly John David, but instead it is from YOU, her credit union letting Stacy know that her credit card has just made a $2,000 purchase from a different country and is suspected for fraud!
 “How could this happen?!”
 Stacy cries out; while at the same time her Facebook friend “John David” on the other side of the world is raking in the benefits of her financial worry.
 Stacy unfortunately is now a part of a $22 billion yearly statistic for getting phished by cybercriminals, and that number gets higher every year, according to CNBC.
 Even though you are there for your member Stacy and her unfortunate financial holiday scam, you still wish there was something you could have done to help better protect her, your member.

 As the holidays are rapidly approaching, shops everywhere are slashing their prices for the next big holiday sale (such as Black Friday & Cyber Monday) and the vast amount of people partaking in them.
-Companies rely on this momentary weakness as a psychology during the holidays—and so do cybercriminals.
+Companies rely on this momentary weakness as psychology during the holidays—and so do cybercriminals.
 Here are some common tactics scammers use during the holiday season to tell your members to keep a lookout for.

 1. The Bait & Phished